MilitPanchasara/multilingual-app-using-google-translate/README.md

 # Structure:
 * This project contains API project and Angular project
 * demo-project directory contains Angular project
+* Bootstrap template is used for demo purpose

 # Description:
 * To implement multilingual functionality, set of Keys are used to store all data which can be translated using Google translate API.